BrandynCoverdill/mock-e-shop/README.md

 - @mui/material
 - react-router-dom

-## Use / Run template
+## Use / Run application

-To use/run this template, run the following commands:
+To use/run this app, run the following commands:

 ```
 npm i